 Alvarado Elementary School

-- Alvarado Elementary School's student population of 435 students has grown by 5% over five school years.
+- Alvarado Elementary School's student population of 412 students has declined by 6% over five school years.

 |Grades Offered||Grades Kindergarten-5|